What is NOTAM, the FAA computer system that halted all US flights? - Local News 8

 “By 6 pm this evening we won’t even know it happened, I think,” said Boyd.

 NOTAMS has been around for decades.
-But until December 2021, it was known by the name “Notice to Airmen,” although the acronym was the same as today.
+But until December 2021, it was known by the name “Notice to Airmen,” although the acronym remains the same.

 It was changed to remove the gendered term and because the notices were also then being sent to drone operators and not just pilots on board aircraft.